taylorbodin/ECE382_Lab1/README.md

 ### Final Commit

 I removed some unnecessary moves to intermediate registers in the add and subtract.
-I also changed some of my jump instructions to improve readablility.
+I also changed some of my jump instructions to improve readability.
 I was using jz when I should've been using jeq for example.
 I also cleaned up my clear op by using clr.b instead of a mov.b #0x00 which helps with readability.
 Below is the result of this build when run on the a functionality test case.